ant512/WoopsiTools/font2bmp/trunk/Readme.txt

 * SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-bmp2font
+font2bmp
 --------

-  bmp2font is a utility designed to convert BMP files containing font glyphs into Woopsi-compatible C++ classes.
-It can convert files to Font, MonoFont, PackedFont1 and PackedFont16 classes.
+  font2bmp is a utility designed to convert Windows fonts into a BMP file.
+The BMP will contain the standard ASCII set laid out in a regular grid of 8 rows by 32 columns.
+The bitmap can be converted to a Woopsi font class by using the bmp2font program.
+Alternatively, that step can be omitted by using the font2font program, which will convert straight from a Windows font to a Woopsi font class.

 Usage
 -----

-  bmp2font is a command line tool.
+  font2bmp is a command line tool.
 To use it, open a DOS prompt and type:

-  bmp2font /infile <in> /classname <class> /fonttype /r <red> /g <green> /b
-  <blue> /width <width> /height <height>

-  Replace the text in brackets like this:

-   - infile     - This should be the full path and filename for the BMP file.
+  font2bmp /font <font> /size <size> /style <style> /file <file> /backr <backr>
+  /backg <backg> /backb <backb> /textr <textr> /textg <textg> /textb <textb>
+  /list

-   - classname  - This is the name of the class to be create.
-The resultant file with have the same name, albeit in lower-case.
+   - font       - The name of the font to convert.
-   - fonttype   - Type of font to produce.
-Options are monofont, font, packedfont1 and packedfont16.
+   - size       - The size of the font, in pixels.
+   - style      - The style of the font, which can be either regular, bold or italic.
+   - file       - The output file and path.
-   - r          - This is the red component of the background colour used in the font.
-This will be made transparent.
+   - backr      - The red component of the background colour.
-   - g          - This is the green component of the background colour used in the font.
-This will be made transparent.
+   - backg      - The green component of the background colour.
-   - b          - This is the blue component of the background colour used in the font.
-This will be made transparent.
+   - backb      - The blue component of the background colour.
+   - textr      - The red component of the text colour.
-   - width      - This is the width of a single character in the font.
+   - textb      - The blue component of the text colour.
-   - height     - This is the height of a single character in the font.
+   - textg      - The green component of the text colour.

-  If the RGB background colour is not specified, the utility uses the top-left pixel of the bitmap instead.

-  If the width and height of the font are not specified, the utility bases its dimensions on the width and height of the bitmap.
-In this situation, the bitmap must be 32 characters wide and 8 characters tall.
-Not all glyphs need to be present in the bitmap.
+  The "list" option overrides all others.
+If set, this option causes the program to print a list of all available Windows font names, which can be used as the parameter for the "font" option.

+  If no background colour is specified, or the colour is partially specified, it defaults to white.
+If the text colour is not specified it defaults to black.
+If the style is not specified it defaults to regular.

 Requirements
 ------------